 Rachael is friendly, reliable and easy to work with.
 She’s dedicated to showing Egyptian dance for the amazing, multi-faceted art that it is, by providing you with beautiful shows and high-quality dance tuition.

-Rachael joined her first bellydance class in 2008, whilst studying physics at Oxford university, and she quickly fell in love with this expressive and emotional dance.
-What started as a hobby soon turned into an obsession!
+She joined her first bellydance class whilst at university, and she quickly fell in love with this expressive and emotional artform.
+What started as a hobby turned into an obsession!
 The complex, textured melodies of Arabic music captured her imagination, and this love of music is reflected today in her dance and in her teaching.

 She studied regularly for several years with top UK bellydance teachers Gwen Booth and Josephine Wise.
 In 2014, Jo Wise invited Rachael to join her highly acclaimed Johara dance company, and she appeared in their theatrical bellydance show ‘The Mirror’.